FredF78/reactlab1/README.md

-This app is built to a browseriy bundle containing jsx snippets and react runtime which compiles everything in the browser.
+This app is built to a browseriy bundle containing jsx snippets and react runtime.
+Grunt compiles jsx and browserifies the app.

 To run this, execute following steps (node.js required: found at http://nodejs.org/)